 Decide How Much Money You'll Spend On Each Person

 Once you have decided who you will purchase Christmas gifts for, it is time to decide how much money you'll spend on each person.
-For example, perhaps you want to spend $150 on your spouse, $100 on your kids, $50 on your parents, and so on.
-Because you will be shopping for Christmas gifts on a budget, you'll want to buy more useful gifts instead of unimportant items.
+You will be shopping for Christmas gifts on a budget, you'll want to buy more useful gifts instead of unimportant items.
 So instead of buying your spouse Christmas costumes that he probably will never wear, consider buying him one nice pair of boots or something similar to this.

 Start Planning Your Shopping List